earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 Here is a problem.
 You are tasked with improving the hot loop of a python program: maybe it is an in-memory sequential index of some sort.
 The slow part is the updating, where you are adding a new sorted list of items to the already sorted index.
 You need to combine two sorted lists and keep the result sorted.
 How do you do that update?

-Yes, this sounds like a leetcode problem and maybe in the realworld you would reach for some existing [sortedset]() [datastructure](), but if you were working with python lists you might do something like this:
+Yes, this sounds like a LeetCode problem, and maybe in the real-world you would reach for some existing [sorted set](https://docs.oracle.com/javase/8/docs/api/java/util/SortedSet.html) [data structure](http://www.cplusplus.com/reference/set/set/), but if you were working with python lists, you might do something like this[^1]:

 ``` Python
 def merge_sorted_lists(l1, l2):